 “Be patient toward all that is unsolved in your heart and try to love the questions themselves, like locked rooms and like books that are now written in a very foreign tongue.
 Do not now seek the answers, which cannot be given you because you would not be able to live them.
 And the point is, to live everything.
 Live the questions now.
 Perhaps you will then gradually, without noticing it, live along some distant day into the answer.”

 Outside of quick, focused crisis intervention that might call for a different approach, a lot of the coaching work is indeed holding the questions and digging deep, finding universal principles (like values), seeing what already works that might be useful, starting to make changes and see how they land.
 This doesn’t mean long and tedious, this is NOT a long-term subscription.
 This can come in multiple bursts along a change journey or in all sorts of other ways, alone or in a group.
 And you won’t be the first on this journey (Rilke wrote the above almost 100 years ago), there are common themes and patterns so you won’t have to reinvent everything from scratch.
 You won’t be alone on this journey.
 Take comfort in that.
 You are doing the work, and the work is doable.

 In today’s VUCA (volatile, uncertain, complex, ambiguous) environment, the work is indeed a lot less about that specific answer that is going to fix that one thing right now.
 It is a lot more about jointly developing a practice that works for you what to do with all the questions, and how you want to go about doing that based on what you deeply care about.
 This is part of the work.
 This is the work.
 This will then also start helping with that question.
 And the one thereafter.
 And the one after that.

-And yes, there is a book for that 😉 Values-based: Career and Life Decisions that Make Sense.
+Values-based: Career and Life Decisions that Make Sense.